 At Primrose Hill ‘We will emphasise the positive achievements of children in school and in their outside activities’.
 We are proud of all our pupils’ achievements.

-The information below compares the attainment of our pupils with local authority and national averages.
+The information above and below compares the attainment of our pupils with local authority and national averages.
 We are delighted with the excellent results across the school.
 They are a tribute to the children and the staff.

 Early Years Foundation Stage